WHO IS BATH CITY?

 Bath City Roller Girls (BCRG) is a flat track roller derby team in Shelby Township, Michigan made up of a diverse group of fierce and strong women and men from all walks of life who have one thing in common: their love of roller derby.

-Originally formed in 2010, our all-female skater membership is now up to two teams; plus a staff of referees, volunteers and NSOs (non-skating officials).
-We are always looking to add to our family and offer an all-inclusive atmosphere for people of all ages, skill and fitness level to come together, support one another and have fun.
+Originally formed in 2010, our membership features one all-female team; plus a staff of referees, volunteers and NSOs (non-skating officials).
+We are always looking to add to our family and offer an all-inclusive atmosphere for people of all ages, sexual orientations, gender identities and skill and fitness levels to come together, support one another and have fun.

 We skate and practice and play at the exceptionally fun Joe Dumars Fieldhouse in Shelby Township.
 Check them out for all of your event needs in addition to enjoying the roller derby action and restaurant.

 STRONGER.
 TOGETHER!
 BATH CITY.
 FOREVER!
 QUACK QUACK QUACK...

 WHAT IS ROLLER DERBY?

 Uh, the GREATEST thing in the world, duh!

 It is, but more specifically, roller derby is a contact sport played counter-clockwise on a track.
 It pits two teams of five against one another in an hour-long "bout" broken up into two half-hour periods and then multiple two-minute "jams."
 On those teams, you have four "blockers," including a "pivot" (the one with the stripe on her helmet), and the"jammer" (the one with a star on her helmet).
 It's the jammer's job to break through the other team's blockers and it's the blockers job to make sure the other team's jammer doesn't get through, while also helping your jammer make it out.